 Reducing environmental load

-Adhere to environmental laws and ordinances, and rapidly respond to legal revisions.
+Comply with environmental laws and ordinances as well as voluntary standards, and rapidly respond to legal revisions.

 Promote awareness of environmental conservation among all employees and proactively promote environmental education.